alex3rq/dndsrd5.2.1_markdown/src/10_MagicItems.md

 You can breathe underwater for 24 hours after drinking this potion.

 This potion's cloudy green fluid smells of the sea and has a jellyfish-like bubble floating in it.

+#### Quarterstaff of the Acrobat

+*Weapon (Quarterstaff), Very Rare (Requires Attunement)*

+You have a +2 bonus to attack rolls and damage rolls made with this magic weapon.

+While holding this weapon, you can cause it to emit green Dim Light out to 10 feet, either as a Bonus Action or after you roll Initiative, or you can extinguish the light as a Bonus Action.

+While holding this weapon, you can take a Bonus Action to alter its form, turning it into a 6-inch rod (for ease of storage) or a 10-foot pole, or reverting it a Quarterstaff; the weapon will elongate only as far as the surrounding space allows.

+In certain forms, the weapon has the following additional properties.

+**_Acrobatic Assist (Quarterstaff and 10-Foot Pole Forms Only)._** While holding this weapon, you have Advantage on Dexterity (Acrobatics) checks.

+**_Attack Deflection (Quarterstaff Form Only)._** When you are hit by an attack while holding the weapon, you can take a Reaction to twirl the weapon around you, gaining a +5 bonus to your Armor Class against the triggering attack, potentially causing the attack to miss you.
+You can’t use this property again until you finish a Short or Long Rest.

+**_Ranged Weapon (Quarterstaff Form Only)._** This weapon has the Thrown property with a normal range of 30 feet and a long range of 120 feet.
+Immediately after you make a ranged attack with the weapon, it flies back to your hand.

 #### Ring of Animal Influence